useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 ## Group Details

-When you click on a group, you will get a popup, similar to [Agent Details](#agent-details).
+When you click on a group, you will get a popup similar to [Agent Details](#agent-details).

 ![Group Detail popup](images/OPD/OPD_group_details.png)